MatyasKriz/ios-connect-iq-comms/ConnectIQ/README.md

 **IMPORTANT**: I don't think this can work in the simulator, you'll need a real device to run this on.

-That's about it, check "ExampleCommsApp.mc" for Communications examples (both sending and receiving).
+That's about it, check "CommsApp.mc" for Communications examples (both sending and receiving).

 If anything's not clear enough, consult [Official ConnectIQ iOS SDK Guide](https://developer.garmin.com/connect-iq/developer-tools/ios-sdk-guide/).